Fort Ashby |

 (1754 - 1760's), Capon Bridge

 A settlers' fort used by the VA colonial militia fort after 1756, also known as Capt.
 Joshua Lewis' Fort (1757).
 It was a two-story log house with a stockade, located on Coldstream Road one mile north of the present-day river bridge.
 It was unsuccessfully attacked twice by the French and Indians (1756, 1758).
 No remains.
-The Fort Edwards Museum is on site.
+A portion of the stockade wall is in the process of being recreated.
+The Fort Edwards Visitor Center and Museum is on the property.
 Admission fee.
+See also Fort Edwards History by Terry Gruber

 (info provided by Charles Hall of the Fort Edwards Foundation)